nishaa12/todoapp/README.md

 ### start it
 npm install react-scripts@latest.

- npm start on your terminal
+ npm start on your terminal.